Claudia Weihe, MS

 Life Science and Technology Consultant, SOULCAP Board of Directors Member

-Kelly Lundsten is a Product Development, Bioanalytical Methods and Business Development professional with 19 years Biotechnology experience specializing in emerging technology in fluorescence-based bioassays.
+Kelly Lundsten is a Product Development, Bioanalytical Methods and Business Development professional with 20 years Biotechnology experience specializing in emerging technology in fluorescence-based bioassays.
 She is an industry-wide recognized subject matter expert in the applications of fluorescence chemistry particularly flow cytometry and microscopy multiplexed cell analysis.
-She has spent her career being the bridge between advanced instrumentation platforms/ novel technology with biological applications, reagents and bioassay methods first with Molecular Probes/Invitrogen and later at Biolegend.
-Her experience is focused on cell biology, neuroscience and particularly immunology/ Immuno-oncology research application areas.
-Kelly is regularly invited to speak at annual meeting like ISAC and AAPS and also to teach the fluorescence chemistry/ reagents section of the annual Bowdoin Flow Cytometry course.
+She has spent her career being the bridge between advanced instrumentation platforms, novel reagents, and bioassay methods first with Molecular Probes/Invitrogen and later with Biolegend.
+She has also worked for FluoroFinder in the pursuit of tools to aid panel development in flow cytometry.
+She now does consulting with her own company, Luminous Bioanalytical Consulting, where she helps companies with application, product and market development.
+Kelly is also an academic editor for OMIP submission to Cytometry Part A and a board member of the SOULCAP consortium.
+She currently lives in Fort Collins, CO.

 Dr. Dequina Nicholas